 The triangle started off having a base of $6$ and was $3$ high.

 Look at the other triangles you have found that have this same base and height.

 What can you say about the areas of this set of triangles?

-(You might like to draw some more triangles with a base of $6$ and a height of $3$ which don't have right angles to test your ideas.)
+(You might like to draw some more triangles with a base of $6$ and a height of $3$ which don't have right angles to see what that adds to your thoughts and ideas.)